 Joseph was huddled on the floor, arms wrapped over his face, cowering.
 But the shaking had stopped.
 The light had returned.
 And faintly, through the window pane, Joseph could once again hear the sounds of the street.

-Slowly, Joseph rose from under the desk.
+Slowly, Joseph rose from the red shag carpet.
 Mr. King was still there, coiled in the chair across from him.
 He wasn’t sure, but Joseph could have sworn the snake was smiling.

 “Thank you,” Mr. King said.
 “I’ll be on my way now.
 But I’ll be back later.”